wp-plugins/double-opt-in-for-download/readme.txt

 1. Upload the 'double-opt-in-for-download folder to the "/wp-content/plugins/" directory
 2. Activate the Double Opt-In for Download plugin through the 'Plugins' menu in WordPress
 3. Create a landing page for your subscribers and add this shortcode to it, [lab_landing_page].
-3. Configure the plugin by going to the "Settings" sub-menu that appears under DOI-Download in your admin menu.
-Don't forget to select your landing page!!
+4. Configure the plugin by going to the "Settings" sub-menu that appears under DOI-Download in your admin menu.
+5. VERY IMPORTANT: Don't forget to select your landing page!! =)
-4. Upload your Free download by going to the "Downloads" sub-menu.
+6. Upload your Free download by going to the "Downloads" sub-menu.
 Give your file a name, attach it, then upload it.
-5. Once your file is uploaded, copy the generated shortcode and paste it into the pages and posts of your choosing.
+7. Once your file is uploaded, copy the generated shortcode and paste it into the pages and posts of your choosing or use the sidebar widget.

 = Widget =

 You can also use the "Double Opt-In Sign Up" widget on your pages.

-After you have completed steps 1 thru 5 above:
+After you have completed steps 1 thru 6 above:

 1. Add widget to the sidebar of your choosing.
 2. Add a title for your free download if you desire.